hexagontk/hexagon/port_http_server/README.md

 You can provide handlers for runtime errors.
 Errors are unhandled thrown exceptions in the callbacks, or handlers halted with an error code.

-Error handlers for a given code or exception are unique, and the first one defined is the one that will be used.
+Error handlers for a given code or exception are unique, and the first one defined is the one which will be used.

 #### HTTP Errors Handlers

-Allows to handle routes halted with a given code.
+Allows handling routes halted with a given code.
 These handlers are only applied if the route is halted, if the error code is returned with `send` it won't be handled as an error.
 Example:

 @sample port_http_server/src/test/kotlin/PortHttpServerSamplesTest.kt:errors